nicolascotton/nject/nject/README.md

 #### Limitations
 1. Public exports are discovered as macros expand.
 Therefore, modules must expand before their use in any providers.
    - This limitation is only applicable if **both** module and provider are defined in the same crate.
+1. Requires `cargo` to build.
+Run `cargo clean -p nject-macro` to clean the cache if it ever gets corrupted.
 1. Generic parameters are not supported on modules.

 ### Use scopes to scope dependencies